outpost-os/sentry-kernel/doc/concepts/concepts/archi_req.rst

 Architectural model
 -------------------

-Micro-kernel responsability
+Micro-kernel responsibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sentry kernel is a micro-kernel, meaning that it is responsible for few things on the platform.
 The micro-kernel is responsible for:

    * Initialize the platform
    * ensure task partitioning